-The Durham College Hub for Applied Research in Artificial Intelligence for Business Systems (AI Hub) and iCare Home Health (iCare) are partnering to bring advanced AI features to iCare’s mobile application for distant healthcare delivery.
+The Durham College Hub for Applied Research in Artificial Intelligence for Business Solutions (AI Hub) and iCare Home Health (iCare) are partnering to bring advanced AI features to iCare’s mobile application for distant healthcare delivery.

 The Health Espresso app, which serves Canadians who are in home-based post recovery from an operation or simply aging in the familiar surroundings of home, virtually monitors patients’ medication adherence and tracks their body readings to reduce critical health events leading to hospital admissions.
 Current features include audible reminders of medication dosage timing and tracking medication intake.